aphrc-dswb/dswb-open-science-capacity-wg/project-management/collaboration/sharing-resources-on-zenodo.md

 If you are new to Zenodo, you can get started quickly with their extensive guidance on [help page](https://help.zenodo.org/docs/).

-Specifically, follow the instructions for creating an account: [https://help.zenodo.org/docs/get-started/create-an-account/](https://help.zenodo.org/docs/get-started/create-an-account/)
+* Specifically, follow the instructions for creating an account: [https://help.zenodo.org/docs/get-started/create-an-account/](https://help.zenodo.org/docs/get-started/create-an-account/)

-After you have created an account, you can follow this step-by-step guide below, or follow instructions on Zenodo: [https://help.zenodo.org/docs/deposit/create-new-upload/](https://help.zenodo.org/docs/get-started/quickstart/)
+* After you have created an account, you can follow this step-by-step guide below, or follow instructions on Zenodo to upload your work: [https://help.zenodo.org/docs/deposit/create-new-upload/](https://help.zenodo.org/docs/get-started/quickstart/)

-Once your document is uploaded, follow these steps to submit it to the "dswb-open-science" community: [https://help.zenodo.org/docs/share/submit-to-community/](https://help.zenodo.org/docs/share/submit-to-community/).
+* Once your document is uploaded, follow these steps to submit it to the "dswb-open-science" community: [https://help.zenodo.org/docs/share/submit-to-community/](https://help.zenodo.org/docs/share/submit-to-community/).

 ### Step-by-step instructions for uploading to Zenodo and including in the "dswb-open-science" community